What is your goal or expectation for the HVAC system?

 4. Balance Airflow throughout the home

-5. Add Return Vent in the problem area
+5. Add a Return Vent in the problem area

 6. Increase Supply in the problem area